NEWS & UPDATES

 You can send your donations to our Treasurer, Roxanne Henricksen 40 E Hampton Dr, Seguin 78155.
 For further info: email@example.com.
 PayPal/Credit Card payment is also available through our website, www.mlnda.org

-A professional brochure outlining details on WHY TO INVEST IN SEGUIN AND SAVE MEADOW LAKE will be sent to you in the next update (coming very soon).
+A professional brochure outlining details on WHY TO INVEST IN SEGUIN AND SAVE MEADOW LAKE will be sent to area businesses and we will supply you a shortened flyer for you to use in reaching out to your neighbors, family and community.
 We encourage you to use this when reaching out to others in the community.

 WE ARE CONFIDENT IN OUR PLANS, but we cannot do anything further without the Engineering Study and District Formation so this local lake community can proudly own Nolte Dam.